john-rodewald/ekg-core/Tutorial.md

 Sampling GC statistics is also more efficient if done in "bulk", as the run-time system provides a function to sample all GC statistics at once.

+The usual metric samples obtained through the `sampleAll` function are generally _not_ atomic snapshots of their metrics.
+In general, because metric sampling actions can be arbitrary `IO` actions, `ekg-core` has no way to ensure that independent metrics are sampled atomically.

-A group of metrics can be sampled atomically if
+However, a group of metrics can be sampled atomically if

-- their values are all derived from the same, shared value via pure functions, and
+- their values are all derived from a single shared value, via pure functions, and
 - the IO action that computes the shared value does so atomically (e.g. if the shared value is a record, the action needs to compute its